komiga/togo/README.md

 ## Platforms

 togo is developed under Linux and currently only supports Linux.
-Its primary implementations are POSIX and the C standard library.
+Its primary implementations utilize POSIX and the C standard library (by way of the C++ standard library).

 ## Dependencies